 Another circumstance where it may be worth avoiding the cache is when you are trying to solve a problem that may be related to

 In that case, you need to disable the

 The good thing is that you can do it using a WordPress hook.
 Here’s how:

 Snippet to disable WP_User_Query cache in WordPress

 In this case you use the

-WP_Query query should not be cached.
-It will be applied to all queries on the web.
+WP_User_Query query results should not be cached.
+It will apply to all queries on the site.

 If you don’t want it to affect the entire website, another option is to add a parameter within the query itself.
 This would be an example: